draperlaboratory/VIBES/README.md

 To run the script, from the root of the VIBES repo:

-    bash bin/setup/install-dependencies.bash --wp-branch codyroux/user-fun-spec-compare
+    bash bin/setup/ubuntu.bash
-    . bin/common-lib/env.bash
+    source bin/setup/env.bash

+## Install the dependencies manually

-To install these dependencies manually, perform the following steps.
+To install the dependencies manually, perform the following steps.

+Install `arm-linux-gnueabi-as`, `arm-linux-gnueabi-objcopy`,
+`arm-linux-gnueabi-gcc`, and `cmake`.
+For example, on Ubuntu:

+    apt install -y qemu binutils-arm-linux-gnueabi gcc-arm-linux-gnueabi cmake

-First, install `minizinc`.
+Then, install `minizinc`.
 For example, if you use `snap`:

     snap install minizinc --classic